alandmoore/tkautobox/README.rst

 :label: A label to use on the form for this field, if you want it to be different from the name.
 :type: The type of widget to use, can be:

+        - "label" is just a label, with no widget.
+Use for instructions/messages/errors.
         - "text" (regular text entry)
 	- "hidden_text" (obfuscated text entry, e.g. password fields),
         - "checkbox" (takes a Boolean)